 I am using Android and having trouble verifying my Access Codes.
 What is the solution?

-- Go to the main menu in the Google Authenticator app.
+- Go to the main menu in the Google Authenticator app (three dots in the upper right corner)

 - Tap Settings.